smizell/restfuljson/index.md

 ```

 This example shows how `url` is used for an object for the article and
-categories, how it's used for a list of URLs with `author_urls`, and how it's used
+categories, how it's used for a list of URLs with `author_urls`, and how it's
-for a single URL with `docs_url`.
+used for a single URL with `docs_url` (which is an example of a way to point to
+documentation from within a response).

-As an API designer, you SHOULD document what these URLs mean.
+As an API designer, you SHOULD document what these URLs mean and any actions
+related to them and reference the documentation in the response.

 ## Usage